Will Social Security beneficiaries get a fourth stimulus check?

 Social Security Administration announced a historic COLA increase

 The campaign began before the announcement of the 5.9 percent COLA increase, but has continued after reports from thousands of seniors said they were experiencing extreme financial hardship as prices began to trend upward.
 Many have expressed a feeling of abandonment from the government telling TSCL “our government has forgotten about us.”

 Researchers with the TSCL have found that costs for seniors have outpaced COLA increase.
 While over the last twenty-one years, "COLAs have raised Social Security benefits by 55 percent," the costs for housing and healthcare increased 118 and 145 percent, respectively.

-Stimulus check for Social Security beneficiaries
+Is a new stimulus check coming for Social Security beneficiaries?

 On Friday 19 November, the House of Representatives passed the Build Back Better Act.
 While it does not include a stimulus check for those on Social Security it does include some benefits for seniors.
 These include the expansion of Medicare to include hearing services, and provisions that will grant the government power to negotiate a limited about of drug prices with pharmaceutical companies each year.

-The bill would have extended the Child tax Credit, but had no provisions for another stimulus check.
+The bill would have extended the Child Tax Credit, but had no provisions for another stimulus check.
 So far, leaders on Capitol Hill have been silent on their support or opposition to a targeted stimulus check for seniors.